Mountsorrel Through the Ages

 (North in downwards on this map…)

 These early railways’ main income was always going to be from the transport of freight rather than passenger traffic, and in 1858 an act of Parliament was passed allowing the creation of the “Mountsorrel Railway” which would link this main line to the Mountsorrel granite quarry.
 As part of this spur an 80yard long brick viaduct was built over the river over which the rail line ran.
-This is still in existence toady still bearing the date 1860 in which it was completed.
+This is still in existence today and still bears the date 1860 in which it was completed.
 The bridge continued to carry quarried granite by rail to the Sileby sidings until the 1977 when the track was removed and replaced by a conveyor belt.
 This belt is still in use today.

 The 1860 Bridge